libbymiller/zamia_listening_pi/README.md

 To make it work it really needs a good microphone.
 I used a [respeaker 4 mic](https://www.seeedstudio.com/ReSpeaker-4-Mic-Array-for-Raspberry-Pi.html).

-I used Raspian buster lite.
+I used Raspian Buster lite.

 # Clone this directory onto the pi